-What is the white balance?
+What is white balance?

 What is colour temperature?

-Warm light has a low colour temperature (ºK for a candle), cold light has a high colour temperature(6,500 K for cloudy weather).
+Warm light has a low colour temperature (i.e., 1850 K from a candle) while cold light has a high colour temperature(i.e., 6,500 K in cloudy weather).

 1. Automatic white balance